Deputy Chief Pilot L-159 / MB-339 Mike "Smitty" Smith

 Prior to joining Draken, Isaacman spent 20 years within the Information Technology Services industry successfully driving sales, building sales organizations and implementing creative business solutions for Fortune 500 companies and government organizations.

-Isaacman has always taken an interest in assisting returning US Veterans.
-After identifying that very few US Veterans were being hired into the information technology sector, Isaacman designed a very successful industry recognized solution to hire, retrain and place US Veterans within Fortune 500 companies.
-The program retrained US Veterans and created careers for the vets in the fields of project management, business analysis, quality assurance testing and software development.
-The program put US Veterans to work at AIG, Bank of America and Merck & Co.
+Isaacman has always taken an interest in assisting returning US veterans.
+After identifying that very few US vets were being hired into the growing information technology sector, Isaacman designed a very successful industry recognized solution to hire, retrain and place US veterans within Fortune 500 companies.
+The program recruited, developed and retrained American soldiers reentering the workforce and created careers in the fields of project management, business analysis, quality assurance testing and software development.
+The program put countless US veterans to work at AIG, Bank of America and Merck & Co.

-Before being promoted into management, Isaacman held the role of Senior Account Manager where he was recognized as the top sales performer from 2001 to 2006.
+Before being promoted into management, Isaacman held the role of Senior Account Manager where he was recognized as the top business development executive from 2001 to 2006.
 He held a similar role as an Account Manager and a top performer at IMI Systems prior to joining Diversant.

 Isaacman graduated from University of Rhode Island with a Bachelor’s Degree in Marketing.